The White Lotus: Filming

+The second season was filmed at the Four Seasons San Domenico in Taormina, Sicily, Italy.

 The series is mainly filmed at Four Seasons Hotels and Resorts.
+The creation of the show during the pandemic resulted in two major differences from the traditional process for shooting American television shows.
+First, American filmmakers often control costs by filming establishing shots at expensive locations and other shots on sound stages in cheaper locations.
+Second, when a lengthy shoot on location is necessary, the cast normally stays in long-term rented accommodations away from the set.
+In the case of The White Lotus, the first season's success meant that White was able to insist on continuing to shoot on location at Four Seasons resorts despite the cost.
+Another change carried over from season 1 is that the cast stays at the Four Seasons resort for the duration of filming, meaning they actually live together on set for several months in a luxury "theatre camp" atmosphere.
+This became expensive for some of the regular cast members, since HBO pays for hotel rooms but not incidental expenses.
 Principal photography for the first season began in October 2020 in Hawaii under COVID-19 guidelines.
 By November 21, 2020, the series was halfway through filming at the Four Seasons Resort Maui at Wailea and was scheduled to film in December at locations around Maui.

-The second season was filmed at the Four Seasons San Domenico Hotel in Taormina, Sicily, Italy.

-The creation of the show during the pandemic resulted in two major differences from the traditional process for shooting U.S. television shows.
-First, U.S. filmmakers often control costs by filming establishing shots at expensive locations and then the majority of shots on sound stages in cheaper locations.
-Second, when a lengthy shoot on location is necessary, the cast normally stays in long-term rented accommodations away from the set.
-In the case of The White Lotus, the first season's success meant that White was able to insist on continuing to shoot on location at Four Seasons resorts, despite the cost.
-Another change carried over from the first season is that the cast stays at the Four Seasons resort for the duration of filming, meaning they actually live together on set for several months in a luxury "theatre camp" atmosphere.
-This became expensive for some of the regular cast members, since HBO pays for hotel rooms but not incidental expenses.

-Having filmed in a tightly secured bubble for the first season, the producers were not strict enough with script security during the second season; for example, too many people on set knew it would be the final season for Coolidge's character, Tanya.
-For the third season, the script supervisor wrote "crazy fake endings" that were distributed on set, and only the actors involved in the scenes knew which endings were real.
+Season 2 was filmed at the Four Seasons San Domenico Hotel in Taormina, Sicily, Italy.
+Having filmed in a tightly secured bubble in season 1, the producers were not strict enough with script security during season 2; for example, too many people on set knew it was the final season for Coolidge's character, Tanya.
+For season 3, the script supervisor wrote "crazy fake endings" that were distributed on set, and only the actors involved in the scenes knew which endings were real.

-The third season was filmed in Thailand, in part because the series received a $4.4 million tax incentive for filming there.
+Season 3 was filmed in Thailand, in part because the series received a $4.4 million tax incentive for filming there.
 Filming began in February 2024, mainly at the Four Seasons Resort Koh Samui, with other locations including Bangkok and Phuket, and wrapped in August.
 This was the first season for which Four Seasons openly promoted its connection to the show, since the company had seen increased web traffic, bookings, and occupancy rates at its Maui and Sicily resorts after they were featured on the show.

-On September 4, 2025, it was reported that the fourth season is set in France.
+In November 2025, HBO confirmed that the fourth season is set in France.
+Filming began in April 2026 and is expected to end in October, at the Hôtel Martinez in Cannes, with a focus on the Cannes Film Festival.

 Music

-White hired Chilean-Canadian composer Cristobal Tapia de Veer to score season 1.
+White hired Chilean and Canadian composer Cristobal Tapia de Veer to score season 1.
 For season 2, Tapia de Veer collaborated with his manager Kim Neundorf to finish original compositions due to his own scheduling conflicts.
 Singer Stephanie Osorio provided the vocals.
 Tapia de Veer returned for the third season, but announced he would not return for later seasons due to creative differences.